ishakkutlu/Enterprise-Document-Automation-System/README.md

 Each user interaction is guided by context-aware forms, grammar-smart logic, and real-time validation — ensuring that even non-technical users can operate the system safely and efficiently.
 Document structures adapt to content flow, inputs are reused across workflows, and generated outputs are fully traceable and compliant.

-Originally built for national-scale daily operations at a public institution — tailored for non-technical users.
-This version is a fully anonymized mock-up system created solely for portfolio demonstration.
-It contains no real data or institution-related content.

 ---

 ## ✨ Key Features